 Last year, the European Space Agency announced the deployment of a telecommunications satellite to become the main relay between low orbits and the Earth.
 Until then, these satellites in low orbit (below 36,000 kilometers from the Earth’s surface) had to be over a relay point on Earth to communicate.
 This new satellite would retrieve this information and send it itself to ground relay points, more easily accessible from its high geostationary orbit.

-While communications between space and Earth are usually via radio waves, the innovative character of the project is the use of a laser, allowing a much higher throughput than the technology used until then (10 to 100 times faster), and a lower energy consumption.
-But NASA is not to be left out, and wishes to deploy a new network by 2020 by installing a photonic modem (allowing the use of an optical solution) on existing satellites and the ISS.
+While communications between space and Earth are usually by radio waves, the innovative feature of the project is precisely the use of a laser, allowing a much higher throughput than the technology used until now ( 10 to 100 times faster), as well as a lower energy consumption.
+But NASA is not left out, and also wants to deploy a new network by 2020 by installing a photonic modem (allowing the use of an optical solution) on existing satellites and the ISS.
 NASA would then benefit from a smaller and less expensive solution.

 The end of radio waves?

-However, the radio waves have not said their last word.
+However, the radio waves have not said their last word yet.
 They still offer many advantages, such as better resistance to climatic conditions.
-Indeed, light beams are currently not reliable enough in snow or rainy weather and can be disturbed by a single cloud (not to mention the atmospheric conditions of other planets!).
-Furthermore, this technology is only relevant when the communications require a high throughput.
+Indeed, light beams are currently not trustworthy enough in snow or rainy weather, and can be disturbed by a single cloud (not to mention the atmospheric conditions of other planets!).
+Moreover, this technology is only relevant when communications require a high throughput.

 And installation is expensive!
-All the ground infrastructure has to be designed, as the lasers have a totally different technology than radio, which is based on NASA’s “Deep Space Network” (an international antenna network).
-So, in order to be able to extend the use of optical communication, there is no choice but to build new stations in areas where the weather is good.
+All the ground infrastructure has to be conceived, as lasers have a completely different technology than radio, which is based on NASA’s “Deep Space Network” (an international antenna network).
+So in order to be able to extend the use of optical communication, there is no choice but to build new stations in areas subject to good weather.
 In other words, there is still a long way to go.

 Did you know ?

-From the 1940s the American army wanted to take advantage of the ionized trails left by meteorites when they entered the atmosphere, to perform long-distance communications.
-These ionized trails have the ability to bounce waves.
+From the 1940s the US Army wanted to take advantage of the ionized trails left by meteorites when they entered the atmosphere, to perform long-distance communications.
+These ionized trails have the ability to bounce some radio waves.

-It should be pointed out that space is not only the playground of the world’ great forces!
-From 1953, space hackers, those passionate about radio communication, became interested in this topic.
+It should be pointed out that space is not only the playground of the great powers!
+Since 1953, space hackers, those passionate about radio communication, became interested in the topic.
 Most communications are possible when stations “make an appointment” to transmit and receive waves.
-But since it is almost impossible for them to define whether the meteor track is in the appropriate location for radio communication, the same messages are usually sent continuously until the receiver station confirms receipt of the same message… By also sending this information continuously.
+But since it is almost impossible for them to define whether the meteor track is in the appropriate location for radio communication, the same messages are usually sent continuously until the receiving station confirms receipt of the same message… By also sending this information continuously.
 However, protocols have been established to regulate these transmissions.

-By using the ionized trails of the meteors, space hackers were able to propagate radio messages without having to wait for the receiving stations to be prepared in advance.
-By voice or Morse code, countless messages were exchanged until the 2000s, when computer programs replaced these methods, which were considered archaic, with ever more sophisticated transmission systems.
+By using the ionized trails of the meteors, space hackers were able to propagate radio messages without waiting for the receiving stations to be prepared in advance.
+By voice or Morse code, countless messages were exchanged until the 2000s, when computer programs replaced these methods (which were considered archaic) with ever more sophisticated transmission systems.